DuncanRae/PhishCounter/README.md

 A quick and simple Phishing Simulation for use in demos and Security Awareness Training (SAT) that only counts the number of people who enter credentials, but does not collect any other information.

 I've struggled to find a quick and easy phishing simulation tool that just puts a page up that is easy to access for a simple QR code demo or a simple targeted simulation.
-Other tools like ZPhisher or BlackEye are simple to set up, but don't allow easy access to the pages.
-They also use CloudFlare tunnels or NGROK, both of which don't work very reliably due to protections they have in place to prevent them from being used for potentially malicious purposes.
+Other tools like ZPhisher or BlackEye are simple to set up, but don't allow easy access to the pages from outside and run in the user context, so your session needs to be connected and running (I'm sure this is fixable, but I've never really tried).
+They also use CloudFlare tunnels or NGROK, both of which don't work very reliably due to protections they have in place to prevent them from being used for potentially malicious purposes and the performance can be bad.

-I built this one with the help of GPT 4o to simulate a simple page (either Google or Microsoft) that can be hosted on a small Linux server.
+I built this one with the help of GPT 4o to simulate a simple page (either Google or Microsoft) that can be hosted on a small Linux server with a public IP address.

-I use a .xyz domain ($1 per year), DNS hosted at CloudFlare and a small Ubuntu instance at AWS.
-I have included a script that can update the DNS record at CloudFlare each time ther server starts so no permanent Elastic IP is required which would add cost.
+I use a .xyz domain ($1 per year), DNS hosted at CloudFlare and a small Free Tier Ubuntu instance at AWS.
+I have included a script that can update the DNS record at CloudFlare each time the server starts so no permanent Elastic IP is required which would add cost.

 Point the "victims" to https://secure-login.YOURDOMAIN.zyx/index.html to see the login page.
 Once they enter credentials they are sent to the https://secure-login.YOURDOMAIN.zyx/thankyou.html page which tells them "Thanks, you are now entered into today's prize draw" but you can change this to whatever suits your pretence.

 If you do want to collect the email addresses of people who have filled in credentials, ensure you use the Google or Microsoft labeled index.html files with the save-email in the name.
 This will write all email addresses to a text file called emails.txt.
+Be kind, don't name and shame!

 Access the https://secure-login.YOURDOMAIN.zyx/counter.html to see how many people have entered credentials (counted by how many times the ThankYou page has been loaded) or to reset the counter for the next demo.